Dashron/Bifocals/README.md

 ### Why do I need this library?

-The previous example does not show the benefits of the library.
-The benefits come when performing asynchronous actions.
-It might be easier to explain with a more complex example.
+The previous example does not show the true benefits of the library.
+These benefits are apparent when performing asynchronous actions.
+Consider this more complex example:

     http_module.createServer(function (request, response) {
     	// Create the parent: